ch-stark/blog1506/acm/README2.md

 	        name: red-cluster-pool-aws-creds
 	      region: ap-southeast-1

-To spawn a cluster we need to submit a ClusterClaim (similar in concept to how a PersistentVolumeClaim results in the creation of a PersistentVolume).
-The following ClusterClaims must be submitted and have custom labels that later on will help with mapping policies to managed clusters.
+To create a new managed cluster from our ClusterPool we need to submit a ClusterClaim resource (similar to how a PersistentVolumeClaim maps to the creation of a PersistentVolume).
+The following ClusterClaims must be submitted with custom labels which will help with the deployment of workloads, as was explained in the previous blog.

         apiVersion: hive.openshift.io/v1
         kind: ClusterClaim